mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Connection Establishment and Application-Layer Protocol Negotiation {#alpn}

 QUIC requires the use of Application-Layer Protocol Negotiation (ALPN) {{!RFC7301}} tokens during connection setup.
-RoQ uses "roq" as the ALPN token, included as part of the TLS ClientHello message (see also
+RoQ uses "roq" as the ALPN token, included as part of the TLS handshake (see also
 {{iana-considerations}}).

 Note that the "roq" ALPN token is not tied to a specific RTP profile, even